Anbarasan-Baskar/student_management-system/README.md

 );
 Add MySQL JDBC Driver:

+text
+Copy code
-Download MySQL Connector/J.
+- Download MySQL Connector/J from https://dev.mysql.com/downloads/connector/j/

-Place the .jar file in the lib/ folder.
+- Place the .jar file in the lib/ folder

-Add it to your classpath in your IDE or build tool.

-Configure database credentials:
+- Add it to your classpath in your IDE or build tool Configure database credentials:

-Update the DB_URL, DB_USER, and DB_PASSWORD in StudentManagementSystem.java according to your local setup.
+Update DB_URL, DB_USER, and DB_PASSWORD in StudentManagementSystem.java according to your local setup.

 Run the project:

+bash
+Copy code
 javac -cp "lib/*" src/StudentManagementSystem.java java -cp "lib/*;src/" StudentManagementSystem
 Usage
 Open the application.

 Login with default credentials: